 Additionally, the ROI is questionable with someone at the helm (and someone needs to be at the helm in centralized technologies), because that entity disappearing can throw everything into disarray.
 Some entity must run the servers, after all, and keep the infra safe.

-A much better option is using generic, unbiased technology (blockchain and a neutral standard), to allow each entity to keep using their own "best" standard, because multi-resource NFTs allow for multiple standards in one object.
+A much better option is using generic, unbiased technology (blockchain and a neutral standard), to allow each entity to keep using their own "best" standard, because multi-asset NFTs allow for multiple standards in one object.

 As for what is in it for them: a massive, creator-empowering global economy.
 By making assets cross-game compatible, you breed familiarity with the other brand in all other upcoming and past brands, inherit player bases, prevent vampire-attacks between games and publishers, and perhaps most importantly, allow the unfathomably all-around profitable global item economy.